-SECTION 2.(a) There is appropriated from the General Fund to the Department of Health and Human Services, Division of Central Management and Support, the sum of six million one hundred fifty-four thousand four hundred eighty dollars (\$6,154,480) in nonrecurring funds for the 2020-2021 fiscal year for updates and changes to the child welfare case management component of the North Carolina Families Accessing Services through Technology (NC FAST) system, including child welfare program changes in accordance with the federal Family First Prevention Services Act, updates for the Comprehensive Child Welfare Information System

-(CCWIS), funding for the Independent Verification and Validation (IV&V) contract, and risk assessment tool changes under Rylan's Law, S.L.
+SECTION 2.1.(b).
+There is appropriated from the General Fund to the Department of Health and Human Services, Division of Central Management and Support, the sum of six million one hundred fifty-four thousand four hundred eighty dollars (\$6,154,480) in nonrecurring funds for the 2020-2021 fiscal year for updates and changes to the child welfare case management component of NC FAST, including child welfare program changes in accordance with the federal Family First Prevention Services Act, updates for the Comprehensive Child Welfare Information System (CCWIS), funding for the Independent Verification and Validation (IV&V) contract, and risk assessment tool changes under Rylan's Law, S.L.
 2017-41.